 Council owned buildings produce a quantity of carbon emissions due to the use of energy which burns fossil fuels.
 Since 2009 a number of programmes have been completed to reduce these emissions from our offices, schools, leisure centres and care facilities.
-However to achieve carbon neutrality we need to reduce the emissions even further.
+However, to achieve Net Zero Carbon we need to reduce the emissions even further.

 - Installed low carbon and renewable energy systems in over 50 of our own buildings including offices, schools and leisure centres.
 Technologies include solar PV, solar thermal, wind turbines, heat pumps, biomass boilers and combined heat and power.